Back to School Sale: $100 OFF Sitewide Shop now

 For some, the expensiveness of the alternatives to epilators is why they still stick to this painful hair-removal approach.
 Most epilators cost less than $50, although some are more expensive than that.
 However, when you consider superior devices like lasers and Intense Pulsed Light (IPL) devices, the initial cost of procurement can be discouraging.
 Yes, they are better and more effective, but so also is their price.

 Price aside, some people opt for epilators because of their effectiveness and speed.
 Better alternatives like lasers and IPL devices take time to remove hair.
-IPL, for instance, requires a minimum of three weeks before you can expect its action.
+IPL, for instance, requires a minimum of two weeks before you can expect its action.
 Epilators, like shaving and waxing, give same-day results.
 That aside, epilation provides a reasonable time off from hair, which can be up to a month and a half.

 How to Make Epilators Less Painful